crodier/software-blog/_posts/2023-09-22-message-formats.md

 ### GZIP Compression

-Instead of using another
+It is simpler to enable GZIP compression compared with
-library across the code, it is simpler to enable GZIP compression.
+an additional library dependency on MessagePack.

 GZIP is baked into most service frameworks and also modern browsers.
-This can be turned on as a feature of a Java server and the browser will interpret and decompress the GZIP for you without even changing the JavaScript code.
+GZIP is easily turned on as a feature of a Java server where the browser will instantly interpret and decompress the GZIP for you without even changing the JavaScript code.

 This use of compression is an easier win than using MessagePack.

 ### Cost of GZIP = CPU

 The cost of the GZIP compression is CPU cost.
 You could also experiment with Snappy.
-Both of these are efficient and the CPU cost is tiny for a small number of messages and the CPU compresses small messages almost instantly.
+Both of these are efficient and the CPU cost is tiny for a small number of messages.
+The CPU can compress small messages almost instantly.
 Sending smaller messages is always faster.
-A question exists and is unique to your network and CPUs; is compressing and sending fewer bytes faster or slower than sending the bytes without compression?
+A question exists and could be unique to your network, CPU and business case; is compressing and sending fewer bytes faster or slower than sending the bytes without compression?
 In the cloud the network is generally fast enough where it is a small win to compress but